GytisKymantas/Kilo-health-final/README.md

+*edited on 04/01* I had to fix a few svg files which had caused enormous performance issues due to their size and made the whole npm start completely unstartable and would make your testing experience undoable.
+I hope it wont disqualify me that I updated it post my given time, To my defense, I have fairly updated only this problem and didnt touch any of other components that would unfairly give me an advantage over other candidates.
+Thank You for understanding!

 Due to unforeseen bugs while trying to implement libraries, I had to create a new repository.
 The original one https://github.com/GytisKymantas/Kilo-Health containing all the used commits throughout the whole process of development.
 Thank You.